Friday, December 26, 2025

 The government has revised Bhutan’s stance on the Convention on the Rights of Persons with Disabilities, amending three reservations and fully withdrawing one.
 Bhutan had originally adopted the convention with four reservations during the previous government’s term.
 The National Assembly yesterday conducted the Third Reading of the proposal to amend these reservations.

-A working committee was established in May to review Bhutan’s reservations on the CRPD, as eleven countries have yet to ratify it.
+A Task Force Committee was established in May to review Bhutan’s reservations on the CRPD, after eleven countries expressed objections to those reservations.

 One reservation concerned Article 23, which guarantees persons with disabilities, including children, the right to fertility.
 The Women, Children and Youth Committee said that maintaining this reservation conflicted with several national laws already upholding these rights.